itserasmus/vecmath/README.md

 ## Features
 - Block Matrix: The default matrix for 4x4 (and beyond, in the future).
 Block matrices offer improved performance over row-major matrices.
 - Optimized with SIMD: Uses SIMD intrinsics for maximum speed.
-Currently supports SSE, with almost full AVX support, and planned support for AVX512.
+Currently supports SSE and AVX, and ongoing support for AVX512.
 - Graphics Extension: Adds basic graphics functions.
 - Optimized yet Abstracted: VecMath is highly optimized using SIMD intrinsics and block matrices, while maintaining sufficient abstraction for ease of use.